 While chemical substances have been utilized to accelerate the growth and maturation of young athletes, other more basic methods of manipulation, perhaps, corruption have been used in youth soccer for males.
 One method used by team managers is the fielding of over-age players to gain an unfair advantage.
 For example, in the 2001 under-16 Asian youth soccer championship, it was alleged that sixteen of the under 16 players were at least 19 or 20 years old.
 Hand-wrist radiographs were used to estimate the "ages" of the boys (Sports Illustrated, 2001).
 The use of hand-wrist radiographs to estimate chronological age in this context has limitations.
-Boys attain skeletal maturity, on average, by about 18.0 years of age, depending on the method of assessment used (Malina et al., 2004).
+Boys attain skeletal maturity, on average, by about 18.0 or 19.0 years of age, depending on the method of assessment used (Malina et al., in press).
 However, one of 10 Mexican youth soccer players (Peña Reyes et al., 1994) and 7 of 43 Portuguese elite youth soccer players (Malina et al., 2000) 15-16 years of age were already skeletally mature, i.e., their estimated ages based on hand-wrist radiographs were 18.0 years.
-Two methods of assessing skeletal maturation were used among elite Spanish soccer players; 2 of 14 players >15.0 years were skeletally mature with the Fels method while 11 of 14 were skeletally mature with the Tanner-Whitehouse 3 method of assessment (Malina et al., 2007).
 These players would have been eliminated from the competition if their skeletal ages were used, even though their chronological ages based on birth dates were in fact 15 and 16 years!
 The same trend is also apparent in adolescent ice hockey players (Malina, 1998).
 This illustrates a major limitation of using radiographs to assess ages of adolescent athletes, and emphasizes the need for accurate birth certificates.
 The latter, of course, is a problem in areas of the world where birth dates are not systematically recorded.
 On the other hand, there is also the possibility of team managers, and possibly parents, falsifying birth dates, which has been reported in some youth sport competitions.